jtojnar/entries/docs/configuration.md

 # whether to urge people to use e-mail after registration period (defaults to false)
 allowLateRegistrationsByEmail: true

-# constraints on number of team members
+# constraints on number of team members (can be overridden in each category individually)
 minMembers: 2
 maxMembers: 3